cisocrgroup/ocrd_cis/README.md

 `ocrd-cis-data [-jar|-3gs]` to get the path of the jar library or the path to th default 3-grams language model file.

+### ocrd-cis-wer
+Helper tool to calculate the word error rate aligned ocr files.
+It writes a simple JSON-formated stats file to the given output file group.

+Arguments:
+ * `--input-file-grp` input file group of aligned ocr results with their respective ground truth.
+ * `--output-file-grp` name of the file group for the stats file
+ * `--log-level` set log level
+ * `--mets` path to METS file in workspace

 ### ocrd-cis-profile
 Run the profiler over the given files of the according the given input file grp and adds a gzipped JSON-formatted profile to the output file